garrandall/popular-music-data/tracks/dirrty-christina-aguilera-redman.md

 I need that, uh, to get me off
 Sweatin' until my clothes come off

-Let's get open, cause a commotion (ooh oh)
+Let's get open, cause a commotion (ohoh)
 We're still going, eight in the morning
 There's no stopping, we keep it popping (oh)
 Hot rocking, everyone's talking